wp-plugins/tangofy/readme.txt

 ==  Screenshots ==

-Please, visit the plugin’s homepage for screenshots:  [op111.net/p65](http://op111.net/p65 "Tangofy — Better icons for WordPress 2.7")
+Please, visit the plugin’s homepage for screenshots:  [op111.net/65](http://op111.net/65 "Tangofy — Better icons for WordPress 2.7 and 2.8")